Subsumption Algorithms for Three-Valued Geometric Resolution: Matching Using Refinement Stacks

 The algorithm that we discuss in this section evolved from \cite{deNivelle2016a}.
 The main differences are: Clauses are not checked against each other anymore.
 Instead, clauses are checked only against the substitution in combination with blockings.
 Secondly, learnt lemmas are flat, i.e. finite disjunctions of single assignments to variables.
 In \cite{deNivelle2016a}, lemmas were finite disjunctions of substlets.
 It turns out that this simplification improves performance by a factor between 100 and 1000.

 In order to implement matching algorithms and local consistency checking, one needs to be able to remove substlets from clauses, and reintroduce them during backtracking.
 We call the process of removing substlets from a clause \emph{refinement}.
 Whenever a clause has been refined, it may trigger other refinements.
-In the current algorithm, refinement of a clause only triggers possible extension of the substitution.
-In the local consistency check, refinement of a clause may trigger further refinements in other clauses.
+In the earlier algorithm, refinement of a clause could directly trigger more refinements of other clauses.
+In the current algorithm, refinement of a clause can only trigger possible extension of the substitution, but extension of the substitution may still trigger other clause refinements.
 As a consequence, one needs to maintain a queue of recent refinements and use this queue to check which more clauses can be refined.
 We introduce a data structure, called \emph{refinement stack} which supports refinement of clauses, restoring during backtracking, and keeping track of unchecked refinements.

 \begin{defi} A \emph{refinement} has form $ c \Rightarrow d, $ where both $ c $ and $ d $ are clauses, and $ d $ is a subclause of $ c. $